-3-5-4 Institutions
+3-5-4 Post-Secondary Institutions

-Residents of Imperial County have a variety of opportunities for post-secondary education.
+Residents of Imperial County have a variety of opportunities for postsecondary education.
 The three primary institutions of higher education are Imperial Valley College (IVC), San Diego State University (SDSU), and University of Phoenix.
 Through the availability of online education, residents can also complete degree programs with a number of online colleges throughout the nation.

 Each college/university offers distinct services to accommodate the individual education needs of our residents.
 Imperial Valley College offers a wide variety of transfer and career technical programs.
 San Diego State University offers a variety of degrees typically for 3rd and 4th year students accepting transfer students from IVC.
 The Imperial Valley University Partnership (IVUP) program allows incoming freshmen to complete their Bachelor's Degree locally through a partnership between IVC, SDSU, and the Imperial County Office of Education (ICOE).
-The University of Phoenix is a private university also offering a wide range of educational opportunities for residents.
-Imperial County residents interested in career technical education can also attend a number of accredited institutions that offer a variety of vocational training programs.
+The University of Phoenix is a private university also offering a wide range of education can also attend a number of accredited institutions that offer a variety of vocational training programs.